-The project's compatibility with all three sets of these policies is discussed in detail in the ALUC application.
+The project's compatibility with all three sets of these policies is discussed in detail in the ALUC application packet (Attachment 1 to this staff report).

 The ALUC reviewed the project in July 2022, and found that due to its location, the project is inconsistent with the noise compatibility policies and criteria in the ALUCP, is consistent with the safety policies and criteria if the City makes a finding that there is no feasible alternative for the proposed inclusion of biosafety level 2 uses on the site, and is consistent with the airspace protection policies.
 The ALUC resolution is attached to this staff report (Attachment 2).